Should I get plug and play electric garden lights?

 Whether you should go down the solar or plug and play route is down to personal preference.
 Would you prefer reliability over low running costs?
 Do you want brighter lights at the cost of being less environmentally friendly?
 These are the kind of things you need to consider.

 We’ve structured this article so that reading it from top to bottom will give you all the information you need to make an informed decision.
-On top of this, we have a seperate article that focuses on solar-powered garden lights.
+On top of this, we have a separate article that focuses on solar-powered garden lights.

 In this article, we’ll start with the benefits and disadvantages of electrical garden lighting generally.
 Then we’ll explain in more depth what plug and play lights are, how they compare to the more old-fashioned and laborious wired options, and the different fixtures available.
 Finally, so that you understand what the whole process entails, we’ll explain what you need to consider when planning your plug and play system and how to set it all up.